MicrosoftDocs/WSL/WSL/troubleshooting.md

 Follow [these instructions](https://github.com/Microsoft/WSL/blob/master/CONTRIBUTING.md#8-detailed-logs) to collect detailed logs and file an issue on our GitHub.

-### Updating Bash on Ubuntu on Windows
+### Updating WSL

-There are two components of Bash on Ubuntu on Windows that can require updating.
+There are two components of Windows Subsystem for Linux that can require updating.

-1. The Windows Subsystem for Linux
+1. To update the Windows Subsystem for Linux itself, use the command `wsl --update` in PowerShell or CMD.

-   Upgrading this portion of Bash on Ubuntu on Windows will enable any new fixes outlines in the [release notes](./release-notes.md).
-Ensure that you are subscribed to the Windows Insider Program and that your build is up to date.
-For finer grain control including resetting your Ubuntu instance check out the [command reference page](./reference.md).

-2. The Ubuntu user binaries

-   Upgrading this portion of Bash on Ubuntu on Windows will install any updates to the Ubuntu user binaries including applications that you have installed via apt-get.
-To update run the following commands in Bash:

-   1. `apt-get update`
-   2. `apt-get upgrade`
+2. To update the specific Linux distribution user binaries, use the command: `apt-get update | apt-get upgrade` in the Linux distribution that you are seeking to update.

 ### Apt-get upgrade errors